How To Ha-Ha

 Q) How much is the entry fee?

-A) The entry fee is a non-refundable $495 per boat.
-(However, if you are under 35, or your boat is under 35 feet, we offer a discounted rate of $450.)
+A) The entry fee is a non-refundable $545 per boat before June 1, and $595 after.
+(However, if you are under 35, or your boat is under 35 feet, we offer a discounted rate of $500 before June 1 and $550 after.)
 These rates are only about 25% of the cost of similar two-week rallies elsewhere in the States and around the world.

 Q) How do I sign up?

-A) Registration for the rally opens on this website annually in May.
+A) Registration for the rally opens on this website on January 30.
 There is no in-person sign-up.

 Q) Is there any reason to sign up early, rather than waiting until the last minute?